AkstonCap/swapService/README.md

   - Or by name: `register/get/assets:asset name=<ASSET_NAME>`
 - Extract `results.last_poll_timestamp` (unix seconds).
 - Consider the service online if `now - last_poll_timestamp <= grace`, where `grace ≈ 2–3 × POLL_INTERVAL`.

+Waterline (optional):
+- The service can also honor per-chain “waterline” timestamps stored on the same asset to bound how far back it scans:
+  - `last_safe_timestamp_solana` and `last_safe_timestamp_usdd` (field names configurable via env)
+  - Pollers skip on-chain items strictly older than their respective waterline (with a small safety margin).
+Idempotency still prevents double-processing if you later move the waterline.

 ## Prerequisites
 - Python 3.8+